 I use store bought, and it’s easily available in any Indian or Middle Eastern stores.
 Check in frozen aisle.
 You can also look for solid milk.

 Date Palm Jaggery – Date Palm Jaggery (Nolen Gur or Patali Gur) is a special variety of jaggery.
 You can find it mainly in Kolkata.
-In US, it is occasionally available in Indian stored or Bangladeshi stores.
+In the US, it is occasionally available in Indian stored or Bangladeshi stores.

 The jaggery has a full-bodied perfume aroma and gives the dark amber shade.
 You can definitely use brown sugar instead or plain white sugar, you could use date syrup too if you like.